 1. Create a clear and compelling value proposition

-If you want to entice people to find out more about your business when they first land on your homepage, then you’ll need to ensure your value proposition is really strong.
-It’s the most important conversion factor and could make or break whether someone sticks around and wants to do business with you.
+If you want to entice people to find out more about your business when they first land on your homepage, then you’ll need to ensure your value proposition is powerful.
+It’s the most crucial conversion factor and could make or break whether someone sticks around and wants to do business with you.

 But what is a value proposition?
 It’s the main reason why someone should hire you.
 It’s a simple positioning statement that: